Irish yields hit 8-year lows as debt sale draws bumper demand

 * Irish 10-year yields fall to eight-year lows

-LONDON, Jan 7 (Reuters) - Ireland's 10-year government bond yields plunged to eight-year lows on Tuesday as the country's first debt sale since it exited an international bailout attracted bumper demand.
+LONDON, Jan 7 (Reuters) - Ireland's 10-year government bond yields plunged to eight-year lows on Tuesday as the country's first debt sale since it exited an international bailout drew bumper demand.

-Irish 10-year bond yields fell to 3.27 percent, their lowest in eight years, according to Reuters historical data.
-That brought the premium they offered over German Bunds, the euro zone benchmark, to 137 bps, its lowest since April 2010.
+Irish 10-year bond yields fell 9 basis points to 3.27 percent, their lowest in eight years, according to Reuters historical data.
+That brought the premium they offered over German Bunds, the euro zone benchmark, to 138 bps, its lowest since April 2010.
 The spread over UK gilts fell to 30 bps, the tightest since March 2010.

-Some analysts also said the Irish deal offered proof of increased market access and should help support Ireland's credit ratings.
+Some analysts said the deal offered proof of increased market access and should be supportive for Ireland's credit ratings.
 Moody's, the only big agency to rate Ireland below investment grade, is due to review its ratings on Jan.
 17.

 PORTUGAL MAY BENEFIT

-Rabobank senior rate strategist Richard McGuire said evidence a euro zone country was able to successfully exit its bailout could raise confidence that Portugal could follow in Ireland's footsteps when its aid deal ends later in 2014.
+Rabobank's McGuire said evidence that a euro zone country was able to successfully exit its bailout could increase confidence that Portugal could follow in Ireland's footsteps when its aid deal comes to an end later in 2014.

-Portuguese bonds have outperformed other euro zone debt this year.
-Ten-year yields fell more than half a point to 5.42 percent since the end of 2013 as an improving global growth outlook increased appetite for riskier assets.
+Portuguese bonds have outperformed other euro zone debt this year, with 10-year yields falling around half a point to 5.53 percent since the end of 2013 as an improving global growth outlook increased appetite for riskier assets.

-"I would expect Portugal to tap the market in coming weeks," DZ Bank strategist Christian Lenk said.
+"I would expect Portugal to tap the market in coming weeks," DZ Bank's Lenk said.

-Junk-rated Portugal is due to be reviewed by Moody's this Friday and by Standard& Poor's a week later.
-Analysts expect the ratings at least to remain stable.
+Junk-rated Portugal is due to be reviewed by Moody's this Friday and by Standard& Poor's a week later and analysts expect the ratings at least to remain stable.